yuloh/ketch/README.md

 ### Creating Projects

 To create a new project invoke ketch like this: `ketch create <template> <name>`.
-Here's an example, creating the new project  "my-project" with the template "yuloh/skeleton".
+Here's an example, creating the new project  "my-project" with the template that comes with this repo.
 The project will be created in the "my-project" folder in the current directory.

 ```
-ketch create yuloh/skeleton my-project
+ketch create yuloh/ketch my-project
 ```

 ### Creating Templates

 A template is just a github repository with mustache templates in the `template` directory.
-If you want to see a simple template check out the [yuloh/skeleton](https://github.com/yuloh/skeleton) template.
+If you want to see a simple template check out the [default Ketch](./template) template.

 #### Filters

 Ketch ships with a few common filters.
-The default filters are `case.upper`, `case.snake`, `case.pascal`, `case.camel`, and `case.kebab`.
+The default filters are `case.upper`, `case.title`, `case.snake`, `case.pascal`, `case.camel`, and `case.kebab`.
 You can use a filter with a pipe like this: `{{ variable | case.upper }}`.

 #### Boolean values